An adult science fiction novel inapropriate for YA readers

 What do you think of the Affordable Care Act?

 It increases government intrusion into health care decisions, so if you've read Stewards of the Flame you don't need to ask!
-I will say in general, though, that society can never provide medical care to everyone who really needs it as long as so much money is being spent on unecessary--and often even harmful--treatment for those who do not.
+I will say in general, though, that society can never provide medical care to everyone who really needs it as long as so much money is being spent on unecessary--and often even harmful--tests and/or treatment for those who do not.
 This is something nobody on either side of the argument about health care reform has considered..

 Has the COVID-19 pandemic affected your view of government involvement in health care?